United States and the Holocaust: Background

 In 1924, the Johnson-Reed Act was passed, limiting immigration to the United States.
 In July 1938, the United States initiated the Évian Conference to address the refugee crisis with the nations of Europe and the Americas, but no consensus could be reached between the countries.
 In the aftermath of Kristallnacht in November 1938, Gallup found that at the time, 94% of Americans disapproved of the mistreatment of Jews in Nazi Germany, but only 21% of Americans supported increasing Jewish immigration to the United States.
 Isolationism was the dominant foreign policy at the time, and the people of the United States generally opposed involvement in foreign affairs and they also opposed increased immigration.
 This fact has been attributed to economic concerns which resulted from the Great Depression and an antisemitic prejudice which was held by a sizable portion of the population.

 Following Kristallnacht, Secretary of the Interior Harold L. Ickes proposed relocating European Jews to Alaska.
 The government had been seeking solutions to increase the development of Alaska, and its status as a territory would allow the refugees to circumvent immigration quotas.
 The plan, laid out in the Slattery Report, was opposed by Jews and non-Jews in the United States, and it was never adopted as a result.
 Another initiative which the United States took to try to help Jewish refugees was the introduction of the Wagner–Rogers Bill in 1938, which would have authorized 20,000 refugee children from Germany to enter the United States.
 The bill was highly controversial, and it never reached a vote in Congress.

 In 1939, German Jewish citizens boarded the passenger ship St. Louis and traveled to Cuba in an attempt to escape Nazi persecution.
 Despite the fact that they had the paperwork which enabled them to enter Cuba, only 29 passengers were allowed to off board, including those passengers who had US visas.
 The United States intervened on behalf of the passengers in an attempt to persuade the Cuban government to permit them to enter Cuba, but the Cuban government broke off the negotiations.
 Neither the United States nor Canada permitted the passengers to enter as an exception to immigration laws, so the ship was forced to return to Europe where the passengers were off boarded in the United Kingdom, the Netherlands, Belgium, and France.
-Of the 907 passengers who were returned to Europe, 254 were killed in the Holocaust and one was killed in an air raid.
+Of the 907 passengers who were returned to Europe, 254 were murdered in the Holocaust and one was killed in an air raid.

 By the time the United States entered World War II, it had admitted more refugees from Nazism than any other country in the world.
 Approximately 1,000 unaccompanied Jewish children were admitted to the United States between 1934 and 1936.